 Our new reality is weird.
-To be honest, I’m struggling to stay sane under coronavirus quarantine.
+To be honest, I’m struggling to stay sane these days.
 Maybe, you are too.

 Put on your oxygen mask first, before assisting others.